ERPLibre/ERPLibre/doc/GIT_REPO.md

 ```

 # Create Manifest
-A [Manifest](https://gerrit.googlesource.com/git-repo/+/master/docs/manifest-format.md), is a XML file managed by git-repo to generate repo.
+A [Manifest](https://gerrit.googlesource.com/git-repo/+/master/docs/manifest-format.md), is an XML file managed by git-repo to generate a repo.

 ## Make a new version of prod
 It freezes all repo, from dev to prod.

-This will add revision git hash in the Manifest.
+This will add revision git hash in the manifest.
 ```bash
 ./.venv/repo manifest -r -o ./default.xml
 ```